The most successful Amazon repricing strategies for retail goods and brands

 This is mainly due to how Amazon sorts products on its marketplaces.
 Instead of creating a separate product detail page for each offer, Amazon consolidates offers from different sellers of the same product on one product detail page.
 When a customer makes a purchase, only the seller who currently has the best offer and has won the Buy Box receives the sale.

 However, who wins the Buy Box is recalculated by the algorithm in the background repeatedly.
 Key factors include shipping time and price, for example.
-Because the latter can be influenced quite well, price adjustment has become an established practice that sellers use to try to win the Buy Box and thus capture as many sales as possible.
+Because the latter can be influenced quite well, price adjustment has become an established practice with which sellers try to win the Buy Box and thus capture as many sales as possible.

-Well, no competition = no benefit for a repricer.
+Well, no competition = no benefit for a Repricer.
 Right?
 Not quite.
 While the competition no longer takes place on the listing, it does occur between different listings of similar products, such as leather dog leashes, one from the brand HältGut and the other from the brand LäuftGut.
-Both receive a separate listing but compete for the willingness to buy from Amazon customers as well as for a good ranking within the search results in Amazon search.
+Both receive a separate listing but compete for the purchasing willingness of Amazon customers as well as for a good ranking within the search results in Amazon search.
 In addition to search engine optimization, price is again an important factor in whether a product listing appears high in the search results or sinks quietly into the depths of Amazon.

 In the following, we would like to introduce you to three strategies that the SELLERLOGIC Repricer offers and that are available to every customer at no additional cost.
 They can be applied to both individual products and product groups.